ga-wdi-quizzes/week-06/README.md

 ```
 It doesn't validate as a HTML because it's not HTML; it's  HTML with embedded Ruby.
 To accurately validate it,
-evaluate the HTML: Rails generates for you.
+evaluate the HTML Rails generates for you.
 ```

 ### Question 9